ava-labs/subnet-evm/docs/releasing/README.md

 ### Post-release

-After you have successfully released a new Subnet-EVM veresion, you need to bump all of the versions again in preperation for the next release.
-This will almost always be `$VERSION` + `0.0.1`.
+After you have successfully released a new subnet-evm version, you need to bump all of the versions again in preperation for the next release.
+Note that the release here is not final, and will be reassessed, and possibly changer prior to release.
+Some releases require a major version update, but this will usually be `$VERSION` + `0.0.1`.
 For example:
 ```bash
 export P_VERSION=v0.7.4
 ```
 1. Create a branch, from the tip of the `master` branch after the release PR has been merged:
     ```bash
     git fetch origin master:master
     git checkout master
     git checkout -b "prep-$P_VERSION-release"
     ```
+1. Bump the version number to the next pending release version, `$P_VERSION`

-2. Update the [RELEASES.md](../../RELEASES.md) file with the next pending release version, `$P_VERSION`, for maintainers to place their changes as they make them.
+  - Update the [RELEASES.md](../../RELEASES.md) file with `$P_VERSION`, creating a space for maintainers to place their changes as they make them.
-3. Modify the [plugin/evm/version.go](../../plugin/evm/version.go) `Version` global string variable and set it to `$P_VERSION`.
+  - Modify the [plugin/evm/version.go](../../plugin/evm/version.go) `Version` global string variable and set it to `$P_VERSION`.
-4. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the next pending release versionas key and the AvalancheGo RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
+1. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the next pending release versionas key and the AvalancheGo RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
 For example, we would add:

     ```json
     "v0.7.4": 39,